French cruiser Jeanne d'Arc (R97): End of service formalities

 The Jeanne d'Arc helicopter cruiser was formally removed from active service in the French Marine Nationale on 7 June 2010.
 The necessary disarmament operations were formalised by decree of the Ministry of Defence on 4 June 2010 and announced in the Official Bulletin of the Marine Nationale, Edition No. 26, on 25 June 2010.
 The announcement stated that these disarmament procedures where to be conducted under the authority of the Admiral commanding the Naval Action Force (ALFAN), the Minister of Defence and the Deputy Chief of Staff, Support and Finance", Hubert Sciorella.

 On 1 September 2010, at 11:30, Jeanne d'Arc's colours and name were withdrawn, formally ending her life as a ship in the Marine Nationale.
 This final colour ceremony on Jeanne d'Arc was held in the ship's home port of Brest.
 Following disarmament in the Arsenal basin there, the ship continued to be moored at the Brest naval base.
 On 9 September 2010, the former Jeanne d'Arc has its naval number R 97 removed and was moved to Piriouas as Hull Q 860 to undergo the work of securing the hulk and extracting the remaining recoverable hardware.
 The task of establishing an inventory of hazardous materials present on the vessel took place in the naval yards prior to dismantling the hull and was expected to take up to two years.
-A tender was then be sent for its dismantling.
+A tender was then sent for its dismantling.
 At the time, the French Navy had 76 hulks ready to be dismantled.
 The issue was a sensitive one, following problems arising from the disposal and dismantling of the former Clemenceau.
 In 2014, it was decided that Jeanne d'Arc would be dismantled at Bordeaux by the Bartin Recycling Group and Pétrofer, subsidiaries of Veolia Group.
 The contract was worth approximately 11.5 million Euros.